toralf/torutils/README.md

    (command line values overwrite environment values, `CONFIGURED_RELAYS6` for the IPv6 case).

-In addition I do appreciate any issue request [here](https://github.com/toralf/torutils/issues) -or- a GitHub PR with a fix ;)
+In addition I do appreciate any issue request [here](https://github.com/toralf/torutils/issues) -and/or- a GitHub pull request with the fix [here](https://github.com/toralf/torutils/pulls) ;)

 To allow inbound traffic to other local service(s), do either:

 1. define them in the environment (space separated), e.g.: